Wilbertz/Sparkify/README.md

 | Logistic Regression  | 0.30      | 0.75      | 0.19   | 0.87     |
 | GBT                  | 0.86      | 0.79      | 0.94   | 0.95     |

-There where no F1 Scores for the SVM.
+There where no F1 Scores for the SVM due to an UndefinedMetrik warning.

 ## Results <a name="results"></a>
 The GBT (Gradient Boosted Trees) classifier produced the best results.
 An F1 score of 0.857 % could be reached after a Grid search.
 The values for Precision and Recall were 0.789 % and 0.937 %.